Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thu Thiem urban area is well-planned and modern, with tall buildings and spacious roads, expanding the development space in the East of Ho Chi Minh City.

-Metro Line No. 1 (Ben Thanh - Suoi Tien) - the city's first urban railway line - was officially put into operation on December 22, 2024, marking an important milestone in the process of building a modern public transport system.
-The 19.7 km long metro line with 14 stations (3 underground stations, 11 elevated stations) connects the city center with the eastern region, contributing to reducing traffic congestion, improving the quality of life and promoting socio-economic development in the region.
+Metro Line No. 1 (Ben Thanh - Suoi Tien) - the city's first urban railway line - was officially put into operation on December 22, 2024, marking an important turning point in the process of building a modern public transport system.
+The 19.7 km long metro line with 14 stations (3 underground stations, 11 elevated stations), connecting the city center with the Eastern region, contributing to reducing traffic congestion, improving the quality of life and promoting socio-economic development in the area.

 51.jpg